ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

 ## Compiling and Running the Application

 Connect a supported board to your computer, and compile and run your application:

 ```
 mbed compile -t <TOOLCHAIN> -m <TARGET> --flash --sterm
 ```

 When the example is flashed, a serial terminal opens (because of `--sterm`).
-The is the output:
+The outputis:

 ```
 called immediately
 called every 1 seconds